cgobbet/angular-quiz-app/README.md

-# AngularQuizApp
+# Human Rights quiz app with Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+It is a simple quiz app with a few quiz options about human rights in the world.
+The app development has all been done in this <a href="https://github.com/cgobbet/human-rights-quiz" target="_blank">repository</a> and migrated here for deployment purposes.

 ## Development server